edibotopic/stokes-law/README.md

 The code is made available under an MIT license and educators are free to copy and modify the code themselves.

 As the application is served as a single `index.html` page it can be easily embedded as an iframe in web-based notes and slides, in addition to Learning Management Systems like Canvas.
-It can also be downloaded onto your device and run locally by opening `index.html` (inside the `stokes-law` folder) in a browser.
+It can also be downloaded onto your device and then run locally by opening `index.html` (inside the `stokes-law` folder) in a browser.

 ## Release Notes